-- 1. The school maintains written policies and procedures addressing student services and makes students aware of such services. - 2.
+- 1. The school is attentive to its students' educational and other needs as a means to support retention, maintains written policies and procedures addressing student services, and makes students aware of such services. - 2.
 The school maintains adequate student services and resources that support its students in maintaining satisfactory progress, achieving successful educational and student achievement outcomes (i.e., knowledge and skill attainment, retention, graduation, and employment), and making informed decisions concerning training and employment. - 3.
-The school maintains a student services program that takes into account the number of programs, and size and mix of the student body and that responds to individual student needs.
-These services must be coordinated by an individual with appropriate professional and educational qualifications and must minimally encompass relevant coping skills (e.g., life, career development, budget, and personal financial planning skills); general development appropriate to higher education students; student retention strategies suited to the school's programs; academic advising; testing and tutoring services; supervision and monitoring of attendance records and leaves of absence; graduate employment assistance; and information concerning housing, transportation, and child care. - 4.
-For schools that enroll ability-to-benefit students, student services include individual counseling.
-An individual providing counseling services must have an appropriate license, credential, or training and work experience in the area of counseling.
-A school may contract with or refer students to an individual or service that is able to provide such counseling services.
-Unless so qualified, an advisor may not perform the functions of a counselor and may not be referred to as a counselor. - 5.
-The school maintains comprehensive documentation of student advising sessions. - 6.
+The school maintains a student services program that takes into account the number of programs, and size and mix of the student body and that responds to individual student needs. - a.
+The student services program must be coordinated by an individual with appropriate professional and educational qualifications. - b.
+The student services program must minimally encompass relevant coping skills (e.g., life, career development, budget, and personal financial planning skills); general development appropriate to higher education students; student retention strategies suited to the school's programs; academic advising; testing and tutoring services; supervision and monitoring of attendance records and leaves of absence; graduate employment assistance; and information concerning housing, transportation, and child care. - c.
+Schools must have counseling services available to students when warranted and necessary based on the student population and circumstances. - a.
+An individual providing counseling services must have an appropriate license, credential, or training and work experience in the area of counseling. - ii.
+A school may contract with or refer students to an individual or service that is able to provide such counseling services as may be needed.
+Unless so qualified, an advisor may not perform the functions of a counselor and may not be referred to as a counselor. - 4.
+The school maintains comprehensive documentation of student advising sessions. - 5.
 The school continually monitors and addresses the students' needs for services as a means to assist students achieve successful educational and student achievement outcomes.